capjamesg/llm-chatbot/README.md

    2. The vector index and reference index are queried to return information about the entry;
    3. A prompt is generated to send to ChatGPT and;
    4. The response from the OpenAI API is returned to the client.

+### Disclaimer

+This application sends data from the sources you provide to OpenAI in a prompt for use in answering questions.
+You should independently research the data policies of OpenAI to understand how your data may be used.

 ## Getting Started